graasp/docs/blog/unlisted/unlisted-development-updates.md

   - graasp
 ---

-Below are the latest changes deployed on [Graasp Staging](https://builder.stage.graasp.org).
+Below are the latest changes deployed on [Graasp Development](https://builder.dev.graasp.org).

 :::warning[Important notes]

-- You might need to create a new account on [the staging environment](https://auth.stage.graasp.org) since the staging environment uses a different database as production's.
+- You might need to create a new account on [the development environment](https://auth.dev.graasp.org) since the development environment uses a different database as production's.
 - Use a different browser or an incognito session to prevent cookie collision.

 :::